 Funding opportunity

-Astronomy large awards support themed, programmatic large projects tackling big research questions or technology development with the potential to produce world-leading research.
+Apply for funding to support programmatic large projects tackling big research questions or technology development with the potential to produce world-leading research.
+You must have already submitted an outline application and have been invited to submit a full proposal.

-Science and Technology Research Council (STFC) will fund 80% of the full economic cost (FEC) for most fund headings.
+Science and Technology Facilities Council (STFC) will fund 80% of the full economic cost (FEC) for most fund headings.
+We expect to fund a maximum of three large awards.

 Who can apply